Mohamed Hasan Abdullahi

 General Mohamed Hasan Abdullahi (Maxamed Xasan Cabdilaahi) also known as "Jidhif" was a chief of staff of the Somaliland Armed Forces.
-He hails from the Jibril Abokor, a Sa'ad Musa sub-division of the Habr Awal Isaaq clan that predominantly inhabits the Gabiley region, and was born in Gabiley, Somaliland.
+He hails from the Jibril Abokor, a Sa'ad Musa sub-division of the Habr Awal Isaaq clan.
 In the 1980s, he joined the Somali National Movement.
 Before being appointed as the chief of staff, he was head of Mercy Corps in Somaliland.